 Garcia seemingly dodged actually getting hurt, but he didn't touch the ball for the first two possessions.

-How the game started you'd never guess the 6-11 senior Gophers leader would put together one of the best performances of his career in the 80-57 win.
+How the game started you'd never guess the 6-11 senior Gophers leader would put together one of the best performances of his career in the 80-57 victory.

 Garcia ended up with 30 points on 11-for-14 shooting and 4-for-4 free throws.
-It was the most points in an opener for a Gophers player since Marcus Carr's 35 points against Green Bay to start the 2020-21 season.
+It was the most points in an opener for a Gophers player since Marcus Carr's 35 points vs. Wisconsin-Green Bay in 2020.

 "The last three games, he's been pretty good production wise," said Gophers coach Ben Johnson, who included the two exhibition games.